-- From the Reboot of option menu select the devices you want to reboot: the DECT Manager only or the DECT Manager and base stations. - Click on Reboot now Confirm with Yes ... the reboot starts immediately.
+- From the Reboot of option menu select the devices you want to reboot: the DECT Manager only or the DECT manager and base stations. - ▶ Click on Reboot now ▶ Confirm with Yes ... the reboot starts immediately.

 All existing connections managed by the affected base stations are terminated.

-To reboot one single base station: -> p.
-47
+To reboot one single base station: → page 39